 The Department of Education & Training and the Department of Human Services are developing a cleaner way for education providers to collect, review and report your information.
-The project is called TCSI (pronounced ‘taxi’), or ‘Transforming the Collection of Student Information’.
+The project is called TCSI (pronounced ‘taxi’), or Transforming the Collection of Student Information.

-Note that there are slight differences in reporting requirements for higher education institutions and VET providers.
+There are slight differences in reporting requirements for higher education institutions and VET providers.
 The Department of Education and Training has an in-depth implementation timeline you can view on their website.

 Be prepared!
-The HEIMS TCSI page contains updates and links to newsletters, webinars and workshop sessions.
+The HEIMS TCSI page has updates and links to newsletters, webinars and workshop sessions.
 You can also register and subscribe to their newsletter.
 The Department of Education and Training will be rolling out a service hub to answer questions, support requests and other information you may need regarding TCSI.
 For a full and detailed list of the changes to reporting requirements, see the HEIMS website.

-Your SMS provider should be aware of the changes that TCSI is bringing and already begun work on solution design and testing.
+Your SMS provider should be aware of the changes needed for TCSI, and have a solution ready for you (here's what aXcelerate are doing for TCSI).
 At a technical level, this includes successful API calls and authentication against PRODA.